kevinatwood/readme-generator/README.md

 ## Installation

-install steps here
+Install npm to install the programs.
+Use the command line.

 ## Usage

-Use the command line and npm install to get the program up and running
+Use the command line to answer the prompts to generate the README file

 ## Contributing

-none
+GitHup Repository

 ## Tests

-none
+None

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)